Although most of us don’t think of lung cleansing as something we can do, steps can be taken to help them work better.

-Change the filters in your house: In addition to getting an air purifier, you should change all the filters in your home and clean all the vents, such as those in the bathroom or in the air conditioning or heating vents.
+Change the filters in your house: In addition to getting an air purifier, you should change all the filters in your home and clean all the vents, such as those in the bathroom or the air conditioning or heating vents.
 Make sure to replace your furnace filter at least every six months.

 Eliminate Artificial Scents – You may think you are helping the air in your home by making it smell good with air fresheners, candles, or the famous wax candle warmers.

 However, these fragrances can be full of harmful chemicals that can irritate your lungs.
 Even household cleaning products can be irritating, so check your cabinets and replace your cleaning products with all-natural products if possible.